13+ Best Construction Safety Tips for 2023 – SafetyVideos.com

 Using malfunctioning equipment exposes construction workers to various hazards, from the risk of electric shock to compromised protective gear.
 If a pair of gloves used for electrical work has developed a hole, they need to be replaced.
-If a hammer has a loose head, it should be tagged and put aside.
+A hammer with a loose head should be tagged and put aside.
 Essential safety tips like these prevent so many avoidable accidents.

 6. Know Your Work Environment

 Construction workers should be trained to identify all areas of a work environment that present a risk and know what safety devices and protective equipment (e.g., face protection) will be needed.
 Blind spots should be identified before work begins, and high-risk areas like overhead lines should be marked.

 Construction projects take place in diverse environments and change their environments, exposing new risks as work progresses.
 The best way to prevent accidents is to conduct an assessment at the start of each day and ensure that all employees understand where they need to stay safe.

 7. Use Fall Protection Systems

 One of the most vital construction safety tips is to use fall protection systems suitable to the environment.
 This might include: